-What they see in the mirror has to look good, for it to look good, there needs to be a strong frame around it, which is solid understanding of how the training techniques they are using fit within the world of dogs as they understand dogs to work.
+What they see in the mirror has to look good, and for it to look good there needs to be a strong frame around it, which is solid understanding of how the training techniques they are using fit within the world of dogs as they understand dogs to work.

 Pure click and treat dog trainers have an easier time doing this.